-How to Upload Photos to Google Drive and Share Link
+How to Upload Photos to Google Drive and Share a Link

-Google Drive lets you upload photos and share them with one link, so others can view the original files without getting each photo as a separate attachment.
+Google Drive lets you upload photos and share them through a link instead of sending each photo as a separate attachment.

 Messaging apps can compress photos and make large batches hard to manage.
-Google Drive keeps your photos in full quality, lets you organize them in folders, and gives you one shareable link you can send anywhere.
+With Google Drive, you can keep photos in full quality, organize them in folders, and share them with a link when needed.

-Uploading a photo to Google Drive does not make it shareable.
+But uploading a photo to Google Drive does not automatically make it shareable.
 The file stays private until you change its access settings.
 This is the step many people miss.

 In this tutorial, you will learn how to upload photos to Google Drive and share a working link using three different approaches, along with guidance on when to use each one.